 Pizza: Mash with tomato sauce and parmesan cheese.
 Top with mozzarella and pepperoni.

-Leftovers: Add any leftover chicken/steak/protein with chopped vegetables and your favorite seasonings like Cajun, Pesto, Curry or Ranch.
+Leftovers: Add any leftover chicken, steak or protein with chopped vegetables and your favourite seasonings like Cajun, pesto, curry or ranch.

 Storing and reheating